Self-love is an important part of self-care. When you’re ready to reset and recharge, you can use these tips as inspiration to love yourself more.

 26. Schedule time for your hobby

 Writing, painting, taking photos, completing puzzles — whatever your hobbies are, consider setting aside a block of time just for them.
+Loving yourself is doing those things that make your heart smile.

 27. Conscious breathing